Taal, Batangas, the Philippines

 Twenty-five years thence, I would be gazing up the church again, this time at the golden hour, its coral stone facade painted by fingers of light.
 That first glimmer of love, so tenderly unrequited, was fleeting, but the afterglow would last forever.

 In retrospect, perhaps you were not my first love after all.
-It was Beauty that seduced me and would eventually redeem me from the mundane existence that had inexplicably taken over my life.
+It was Art that seduced me and would eventually redeem me from the mundane existence that had inexplicably taken over my life.
 It had only been in recent years that I would see the beauty of the world again not only with my eyes but through them.
 As the golden light streamed through my wistful remembrance, I was a student again scanning the horizon on the belfry of Taal Church with you.
 I realized I had not fallen; I had flown.
-I followed your footsteps to become a teacher.
+I followed your footsteps to become a teacher and a traveler.